chenjr0719/AFS-docs/docs/portal/scenario.md

 5. Execute all of cells.

-6. Click the icon in the left side to save it, and click `SAVE` to upload the Analytic App.
+6. Click the icon in the left side to save it, and click `SAVE` to upload the Analytics App.
 	![](../_static/images/portal/scenario/1-21.png)

-7. Wait a minute, the status of the Analytic will change to **Running**, and go to next step.
+7. Wait a minute, the status of the Analytics will change to **Running**, and go to next step.
 	![](../_static/images/portal/scenario/1-22.png)

 8. Click **Models** in the menu, the model repository which is named by "rnn_model.h5" is created.